rgcienfuegos/Save-Minions-Video-Game-Project/README.md

 Save Minioms - Platform game.

 ## Description
-The game is base on the arcade game of the 80`s called GAME AND WATCH from NINTENDO, and particularly from MANHOLE NH103.
+The game is based on the arcade game of the 80`s called GAME AND WATCH from NINTENDO, and particularly from MANHOLE NH103.
-The characters are passing through the platform and the player must put some bridges to make them able reach the other side of the screen.
+The characters are passing through the platforms and the player move some bridges to prevent them falling and cross to the other side.

 ## MVP (DOM - CANVAS)
 - The player move the bridges, only one at each time.
-- The characters “minioms” appear randomly and with different speed to the platform.
+- The characters “minioms” appear randomly, with different speed to the platforms.
-- The characters “minioms” appear from outside of the screen between left and right sides randomly.
+- The characters “minioms” appear from outside of the screen from left and must reach the right part.
-- The holes of the platform are detected if there isnt any brigde from the player and fall.
+- The holes of the platform are detected if there isnt any brigde from the player movement the characters fall.
-- If the character falls, the game is over.
+- If the character falls, you have 1 of 3 lifes out, if you are run out of lifes, the game is over.
 - If the characters continue and reach the other side of the platform. the game is complete.

 ## Backlog
-- Score - If the user reaches 10 characters without falling, wins
+- Score - If the character are able to cross the platform, the player has 1 score up.
-- Level of difficulty - characters appear faster in the last scores.
+- Level of difficulty - characters appear faster with higher score.
-- Player changes bridges with keypad (Q,P,Z,M)
+- Player changes bridges with keypad (Q,A,M,K)
 - Sound effects for scoring, victory and game-over scenarios.
 - Levels - with less time and more speed of the obstacles.